An Empirical Study of Topic Transition in Dialogue: Related Work

 There have been many attempts to automatically annotate or segment text based on topic.
 A detailed overview of early work is provided by \citet{Purver_Tur_De_Mori_2011}.
-There have been two approaches: applying algorithms that work with text segmentation to dialog segmentation and algorithms specifically invented to model dialog topical transitions.
+There have been two approaches : applying algorithms that work with text segmentation to dialog segmentation and algorithms specifically invented to model dialog topical transitions.
 These approaches can also be divided into unsupervised and supervised approaches.
 Among the earliest relevant works is that of \citet{reynar1994automatic} who proposed a method of identifying topic boundaries based on lexical cohesion and dot plots. \citet{hearst1997texttiling} developed an unsupervised method to separate texts into multiple paragraphs representing subtopics. \citet{Passonneau_Litman_1997} developed two algorithms that use utterance features to segment dialogue by topic. \citet{Boufaden_Lapalme_Bengio_2001} used Hidden Markov Models to segment transcriptions of telephone conversations into topics. \citet{Galley_McKeown_Fosler_Lussier_Jing_2003} tackled the difficult problem of topic segmentation in multiparty speech by focusing on the content of the transcripts and their form, \emph{i.e.} the linguistic cues in the speech. \citet{Hsueh_Moore_Renals_2006} built on the work of \citet{Galley_McKeown_Fosler_Lussier_Jing_2003} by combining Automatic Speech Recognition (ASR) with existing text based methods of topic segmentation. \citet{Arguello_Rose_2006} also adopted a hybrid approach by combining linguistic features with local context indicators in the text. \citet{Sapru_Bourlard_2014} demonstrated that latent topic features are effective predictors of topic transition in transcripts of multiparty speech from office meetings. \citet{joty2011supervised} developed a supervised method of segmenting topic in email conversations.
 More recently, \citet{zhang2019topic} introduced a method based on BERT and TCN (Temporal Convolution Network). \citet{xing2021improving} introduced an unsupervised method for topical segmentation of dialog by utterance-pair scoring.
-There are other relevant techniques and we regret not to be able to provide a comprehensive overview due to space constraints.
+There are other relevant techniques and we skip them in the interest of brevity.